jameshfisher/jameshfisher.com/_posts/2020-10-21-use-varyings-for-texture2d-coordinates.md

 ---
-title: "Use varyings for texture2D coordinates!"
+title: Use varyings for texture2D coordinates!
-tags: ["programming", "webgl"]
+tags:
+  - programming
+  - webgl
 ---

 I'm using WebGL fragment shaders